muktihari/fit/README.md

 More about FIT: [developer.garmin.com/fit](https://developer.garmin.com/fit)

 This SDK is designed with efficiency in mind, but it places a higher priority on clarity, simplicity and extensibility.
+There might be some Go implementations out there for decoding or encoding FIT, but we offer greater completeness and similar semantics to the Official SDK.

 ## Usage

 Please see [Usage](/docs/usage.md).

+## Key distinct features

+1. You have full control over the data since by default it uses FIT protocol messages semantic instead of direct mapping to user-defined struct.
+However, we still offer the user-defined struct mapping for someone who prefer to interact with FIT that way.
+See [Usage](/docs/usage.md) for details.
+1. Receive the message as soon as it is decoded by registering listeners to the decoder.
+The decoder will broadcast every message to all registered listeners.
+1. Decoding and Encoding **Developer Fields** since [Protocol Version 2.0 is supported](#Protocol-Version-2.0-is-supported)
+1. Encoding **multiple local message type** and **compressed message** are supported, it means, you can create the smallest binary size as possible than just using localMesgNum 0.

 ## Protocol Version 2.0 is supported